opoupeney/dfd/source/devguide/image.rst

 The image graphical control is used to display images.
 An image is specified using a url.
 Images can be from external or internal sources.
-Internal sources can be imported using resources to add the image as a resource.
+Internal sources can be imported using the Resources option in System Configuration & Settings in the DreamFace Studio to add an image as a resource.

 |